box/developer.box.com/CONTRIBUTING.md

 ## <a name='Background'></a>Background

-The key purpose for this project is to allow for easy creation and deployment of microcopy for the [Box.dev][boxdev] site.
+The key purpose for this project is to allow for the creation and deployment of microcopy, guides, and pages for the [Box.dev][boxdev] site.

 ### <a name='Projectlayout'></a>Project layout